-If you are a resident of Antigua and Barbuda, you must quarantine for 14 days from your arrival at a public facility.
+If you are an unvaccinated or partially vaccinated citizen or resident of Antigua and Barbuda, you must quarantine for 14 days from your arrival at a hotel at your own expense.
 Any visitors who arrive by sea must also quarantine on arrival in Antigua and Barbuda.

-If you are a tourist who does not have proof of a recommendation at a government-approved accommodation, you will have to quarantine at a government facility for up to 14 days.
+If you are a tourist who does not have proof of a reservation at a government-approved accommodation, you will have to quarantine at a government facility.

 Visitors who get tested on arrival and test positive or visitors who exhibit symptoms of COVID-19 will be isolated by the Ministry of Health Officials.
 Any traveler who is subject to quarantine must wear a monitoring bracelet.

 Travel insurance with COVID-19 coverage to visit Antigua and Barbuda

 You are not required to have travel insurance with COVID-19 coverage to visit Antigua and Barbuda.